bj-study/CAB403-Systems-Programming/src/week_8/cpu_scheduling.md

 each process for a time quantum.
 If the process does not relinquish the CPU before its time quantum expires, the process is preempted, and another process is scheduled to run for a time quantum.
-- **Priorirty Scheduling**: Priority scheduling assigns each process a priority, and the CPU is allocated to the process with the highest priority.
+- **Priority Scheduling**: Priority scheduling assigns each process a priority, and the CPU is allocated to the process with the highest priority.
 Processes with the same priority can be scheduled in FCFS order or using RR scheduling.
 - **Multilevel Queue Scheduling**: Multilevel queue scheduling partitions processes